 After (Following Laboshare Introduction):

-Here are answers to frequently asked questions.
+Here are answers to our frequently asked questions.

 Yes, it is possible.
 At Unimon, Japanese-speaking Bridge SEs are assigned to all projects, providing Japanese-language support for everything from specification document translation to daily progress reports.
 While technical communication with engineers is primarily conducted in English, meeting summaries and key decisions are shared in Japanese.